How does Deptford Cinema work?

 - As an ongoing not-for profit business, Deptford Cinema is always on the look out for those with the eye for finer details.
 Whether it's an hour here and there or a regular weekly task, we are always on the look out for people with the experience of the willingness to contribute to our reporting, finance administration, and bar stock management.

 - Then volunteering is a perfect opportunity to learn something.
-The extra pair of hands will be more than welcomed!
+The extra pair of hands will be more than welcome!
 There will always be somebody who knows what they are doing who can pass on their skills.
 An important part of being a volunteer at Deptford Cinema is skill-sharing, getting involved will mean there are a multitude of opportunities to learn things as varied as graphic design to plastering.

 How much time would I need to devote to volunteering?